olehkisil/task1/README.txt

 Hi Harry,

 I've checked your issue and here is my conclusion:
-1) CircleCI is case-sensetive , so you need to rename your Circle.yml to  circle.yml
+1) CircleCI is case-sensitive , so you need to rename your Circle.yml to  circle.yml
 2) You need to enable Maven Surefire Plugin in pov.xml file in root dir just remove below code at line 279: